Manufacturing

 4. Color register across a 12-colorway run requires a mill-cert + spectrophotometer protocol with ΔE ≤ 2 thresholds.
 Without it, batch-2 visibly drifts from batch-1 and the buyer's QA flag every set after the first.

 5. Mahjong sets fail in transit before they fail in play.
-Silicone-cradle inserts, lid latches, and ISTA 3A drop testing are the difference between a 0.5% defect rate at the buyer's warehouse and a 5% one.
+Silicone-cradle inserts, mechanical-interlock lid latches, and an ISTA 3A-style drop check are what hold transit defects to the low end of the category's single-digit damage range instead of the high end.

 On this page